-1. Downtown, where to stay in Salt Lake City for first-time tourists
+1. Downtown, where to stay in Salt Lake City for first-timers

 It predates the City’s foundation with the plan intending to create a town of 20,000 people.
 Brigham Young’s arrival was in 1847, over a decade later.
 The discovery of silver changed things dramatically.
 Downtown earned the nickname ‘’Whisky Street’’ for obvious reasons.